1abdelhalim/LeetCode-Solutions/README.md

 # LeetCode-Problems
-This repository provides solutions for problems found on LeetCode.
+This repository contains solutions for problems found on LeetCode.